jumpinf00l/esphome-panasonic-ac/README.md

     - See [Wishlist](#wishlist) for a potential workaround through adding a fan entity to the ESPHome device which can be exposed to Apple Home and Google Home as a fan device

 # <a name="general-notes">General Notes</a>
  - This has only been tested using CNT mode.
-WLAN mode is currently untested and mostly unchanged but should work similarly
+WLAN mode is currently untested and mostly unchanged but should work similarly to the original code
- - This is a zero-ecosystem household; there is no love for or preference over Apple Home or Google Home, nor the products of either of these companies
  - Jumpinf00l has zero intention to develop or maintain this code beyond the wishlist
    - If something breaks, it might not be fixed
    - Submit bugs and PRs to the original repo that this was forked from